13th-Sammy/pong-game/README.md

 - Made Right Paddle move automatically by incrementing paddle2Speed to y position and boundary check, <br>
 called by actionPerformed block. <br>
 - Implemented KeyListener class which has keyPressed(KeyEvent e), keyReleased and keyTyped. <br>
-We catch W and S press inside overriden keyPressed by e.getKeycode() and increment paddle1Speed <br>
+We catch UP and DOWN press inside overriden keyPressed by e.getKeycode() and increment paddle1Speed <br>
 accordingly.
 Also added getToolkit.sync() inside timer block for smooth animations when idle.

+Implement GAME OVER - <br>
+- Made gameover = false variable.
+It becomes true if ballX is out of bounds.
+Game code updates if <br>
+gameover == false inside timer block. <br>
+- Gameover again becomes false if space is pressed inside keyPressed(KeyEvent e). <br>
+- Made changes to paintComponent() such that it paints different things if gameover = true or false.